Replacing A Treadmill Belt: When, How & Cost

 There isn’t a definitive timeframe on when to routinely change the treadmill belt.
 If there is a problem, fix it immediately to ensure the machine continues to work and keeps the runner injury-free.
 Those who use their treadmills often might want to inspect the belt every six months to a year to assess any potential damage.

-Replacing The Belt
+Replacing A Treadmill Belt

 If the problem is the amount of smoothness of the belt, there is a good chance that tension rollers are too tight or too loose.
 This is a common problem.
-Signs of this is that the belt feels too loose or feels like it is moving slowly.
+Signs of this are that the belt feels too loose or feels like it is moving slowly.

-Not replacing the belt can lead to more damages for the treadmill.
+Not replacing the belt can lead to more damages to the treadmill.
 Those who recently purchased their treadmill can see if fixing the belt is part of the warranty.
 It might best to call the manufacturer even if the warranty is expired or the belt repair is not included.
 Those who have never changed their treadmill belt might prefer to have a professional fix it instead.
 This is a precaution to not cause further damage.

 However, replacing the belt is easy enough to do by oneself.
 It might be best to watch some instructional videos online, especially those provided by the treadmill’s manufacturer.

-How To Replace
+How To Replace Your Treadmill Belt

 Make sure that the treadmill is unplugged.
 Having it turned off is not enough in case a button is hit and this can cause injury.